Katie Fraine: Damallsvenskan: 2013–2016; 2018–2022

 In December 2015, it was announced that Fraine had signed with Vittsjö GIK for the 2016 season.
 She moved to Norwegian Toppserien team Avaldsnes IL for 2017, before returning to the Damallsvenskan with Växjö DFF a year later.

+Kansas City Current, 2024

+On September 13, 2024, the Kansas City Current signed Fraine to a contract for the remainder of the season.
+She did not make any appearances for the Current before her contract expired at the end of 2024.

-International
+International career

 Fraine was called into a United States women's national under-23 soccer team training camp in summer 2010.
 She remains eligible for the Republic of Ireland women's national football team due to her Irish American heritage.